iml130/sola/minhton/docs/glossary.md

 ## L

 **Last node**:<br />
-This is the rightmost node on the lowest level.
+This is the rightmost node on the highest level.
 E.g. in a network consisting of the nodes 0:0, 1:0, 1:1, 1:2, and 1:3, this is 1:3.

 **Leave**:<br />